BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/yersiniapipeline/documentation_yersinia.md

-# Overview
+# Overview (TODO rewrite after new requirements)
 The *Yersinia* pipeline performs complete characterization of *Yersinia enterocolitica* and *Yersinia pseudotuberculosis* isolates.

 version: **1.0**

 ## 1. Coverage check
 The workflow starts by checking the coverage of the input FASTQ datasets.
-Coverage is estimated by dividing the total number of bases by the average size of either the `NC_GCA_02575835.1` *Y. enterocolitica* or the `NC_GCA_000834295.1` *Y. pseudotuberculosis* reference genome, depending on the species.
+Coverage is estimated by dividing the total number of bases by the size of the `NC_GCA_02575835.1` *Y. enterocolitica* reference genome.
 The total number of bases in the FASTQ file is determined using the `size` function of `seqtk 1.4`.

 Datasets with an estimated coverage >=100x are downsampled to ~100x using the `subsample` funcion of `seqtk 1.4`.